zoidyzoidzoid/csgo-overviews/README.md

 The converting stuff should work for any DDS files to JPEG.

-If you're just looking for image versions of the maps, go to the [Releases](https://github.com/zoidbergwill/csgo-overviews/releases) and get the latest [`overviews.zip`](https://github.com/zoidbergwill/csgo-overviews/releases/download/3.0.0/overviews.zip)
+If you're just looking for image versions of the maps, go to the [Releases](https://github.com/zoidbergwill/csgo-overviews/releases) and get the latest [`overviews.zip`](https://github.com/zoidbergwill/csgo-overviews/releases/download/4.0.0/overviews.zip)

+If you'd like a different solution, you can check out [SimpleRadar](https://readtldr.gg/simpleradar).

 ## Updating the overviews